zenahmad06/data-ml-project/data-viz-superstore/readme.md

 ## Overview
-the project goal is to make dashboard of superstore using gridspec matplotlib
+the project goal is to Explanatory data analysis in supersote dataset and make proper visualization data.

 ## Dataset
 we use dataset from kaggle.com